 Cincinnati Insurance Company

-Now for a different approach: Auto coverage from Cincinnati Insurance, which you can buy from independent insurance agents throughout the nation.
+Now for a different approach: Auto coverage from Cincinnati Insurance, which you can buy from independent insurance agents nationwide.

 Independent agents offer policies from dozens of insurance companies because they don’t work for only one insurer.
 They have more freedom to choose a policy that best fits your needs.